08 July 2011

 The bigger size bag allows the kit to be multi-purposed to accommodate other unfortunate accidents, and the paper bag makes it so you don't need to see the mess.

-Gross or no gross it's happening, so make the best out of it (if at all possible) :D Excellent idea; for me any kind of disposable container is better than plastic bag - first it's sturdier, second, lid is much easier to put on and off, and third, I don't have to see its content.
+Gross or no gross it’s happening, so make the best out of it (if at all possible) 😀 Excellent idea; for me any kind of disposable container is better than plastic bag – first it’s sturdier, second, lid is much easier to put on and off, and third, I don’t have to see its content.

 Where was this hack during my barfing days?
 My dad's solution was Doublemint gum, the scent of which now throws me into post-traumatic stress disorder.